What is BCSA?

 British Columbia Study Abroad (BCSA) Consortium helps make short-term study abroad more accessible, affordable and enjoyable for both students and BC institutions.

-If you study at an EQA-designated post-secondary institution in BC, you may attend a study abroad program offered by another post-secondary institution and receive transfer credits through BCSA Consortium.
+If you study at an EQA-designated post-secondary institution in BC, you may attend a study abroad program offered by another post-secondary institution and receive transfer credits through the BCSA Consortium.

 You can also access up-to-date information on all study abroad programs, apply online to the program of your choice and read stories shared by peers who have studied and lived abroad.